Want to learn about the law?

 The room was quiet except for the scratch of pencils and the soft hum of computers.

 A few heads turned.
-Amina froze.
+Kayla froze.
 So did the room.
 It was the pocketknife.

 For a second, no one moved.
 Then Mrs. Harrell, their teacher, walked over and picked it up carefully.